Macuyiko/blog/content/2012/2012_05_attempt-at-making-javascripthtml5.md

 One of the niceties of owning a smartphone is the huge amount of apps available for download, many of which games.

-Some time ago, one of these games which was keeping me occupied was [SliceIt!](https://play.google.com/store/apps/details?id=com.com2us.sliceit&hl=en)Â fromÂ Com2uS.
+Some time ago, one of these games which was keeping me occupied was [SliceIt!](https://play.google.com/store/apps/details?id=com.com2us.sliceit&hl=en) from Com2uS.
 Don't worry if you don't know the game or haven't played it, I'll quickly explain it below.

 ###  The Game